Management Approaches

 One of our Sustainability Principles is to “minimize the impact of our operations on the environment.”
 Understanding our product streams, as well as the amount of materials we are able to recycle through our process, helps us measure and manage the resources we consume.
 By using recycled materials, we support a more circular economy and reduce overall waste to landfills.

 Our stakeholders care about the environment and jobs, so effectively managing natural resources and providing value to the local community by sourcing locally are two examples of steps we take to address those concerns.
-Another important topic for our industry is the reuse of materials to limit waste, which is why we report on 301-1(EN2).
+Another important topic for our industry is the reuse of materials to limit waste, which is why we report on 301-1 (EN2).
 We recycle an average of 8 million batteries per year, along with other lead-bearing materials, at our Resource Recycling facility.
 These materials are sourced from battery manufacturers and other business partners.
 The recovered materials can be reused again and again, as part of a circular economy.
-Additionally, active Doe Run facilities work to continuously improve processes to minimize waste generation through programs, such as recycling of cardboard and shrink wrap from raw material packaging.
+Additionally, active Doe Run facilities work to continuously improve processes to minimize waste generation through programs such as recycling of cardboard and shrink wrap from raw material packaging.

 We measure all materials we use so we can better evaluate purchasing habits, material sourcing and product options, among other material needs.
 We continue to look for opportunities for improvement, such as sourcing more materials locally (which can reduce shipping impacts) and choosing alternative renewable materials where feasible.
+When imports are required for our finished products, we require suppliers to confirm they are not supplying conflict minerals.

-Doe Run utilizes this data to inform our purchasing decisions, evaluate contracts and select vendors who share our vision for sustainability.
+Doe Run utilizes this information to inform our purchasing decisions, evaluate contracts and select vendors who share our vision for sustainability.
 By working together, we can improve efficiencies throughout our supply chain and responsibly source cost-effective materials.
 Preferences are put on materials that deliver value to the organization, support jobs in local communities and have as little environmental impact as possible.

 Water